Spirent/openperf/doc/dev-guide/dynamic.md

 template <typename T> class spool
 ```

-The spool is a collection of the dynamic resutls objects, such as Threshods and T-Digests.
+The spool is a collection of the dynamic results objects, such as Threshods and T-Digests.
 You should provide *extractor* function for the spool constructor.
 The template parameter *T* is a struct of the statistics data.

 ### Configuring